josephquested/redux-breakout/README.md

   }
 })
 ```
 Now it's time to run `npm start` from your terminal and open `index.html` in your web browser.
 And, all going well, boom, you've got family members rendering on your page.
 "What is this magic!?" you ask, "I'm not running a server or anything!"
-Because of the way we have configured our webpack, you don't need to serve your content on a local host.
+Because of the way we have configured our *webpack*, you don't need to serve your content on a local host.
 Webpack bundles everything for us and `index.html` just renders everything it needs from that bundle.

 ### 2.
-So, setting their initial states to neutral was all well and good, but we all know that's a little too good to be true.
+So, setting their initial states to *'Neutral'* was all well and good, but we all know that *'Neutral'* is a little too good to be true.
 We need to be able to *change* that state somehow.
 We're gonna need a few different things here...

-1. A button next to each family member, for changing their mood.
+1. A `button` next to each family member, for changing their `mood`.
-1. An array of mood states to cycle though, ie: [Neutral, Depressed, Anguish, Utter Agony]
+1. An `array` of `mood` states to cycle though, ie: *[Neutral, Depressed, Anguish, Utter Agony]*
 1. When we click the buttons, we need something to **control our states**...

 Something like, Redux!